 - Melita Honey Farm, Chudleigh

 Jennifer Stackhouse is a renowned Australian garden writer, editor and author of several gardening books who moved from NSW in July 2014 to a one-acre garden in Tasmania’s lush northwest.
 She was attracted by the timber Federation home set in an old garden with a small orchard and mature trees that had been lovingly planted and tended for 28 years by keen gardeners.
 The area she now calls home enjoys a cool climate with high rainfall and has rich red soil.
-We’ll be able to admire foxgloves, poppies, peonies, clematis, roses, rhododendrons and dogwoods, and hear about the changes she has made and what it’s like making a ‘cool’ change.
+We’ll be able to admire foxgloves, poppies, peonies, clematis, roses, rhododendrons and dogwoods, hear about the changes she has made and what it’s like making a ‘cool’ change.

 Many people think that Wychwood is one of Tasmania’s finest garden.
 It was nothing more than a paddock in 1991 and today mixes sweeping borders of rare perennials and heritage roses with an outstanding contemporary design unlike any other garden we visit.
 The garden is a work of art with inspired planning and use of materials and plants that ranges from subtle to surprising.
 The most talked about and photographed feature of the 1-hectare garden is a medieval turf labyrinth but you’ll also love the winding privet hedges, a heritage apple orchard with resident geese, birch copse, water features and woodland.